 The open-source ISF Editor is distributed with VDMX in the “Extras” folder on the dmg, and VDMX also installs nearly 200 ISF files- both generators and filters- on your system (in /Library/Graphics/ISF) where VDMX and any other software that supports ISF can use them.
 The ISF Editor also has a built-in installer for a QuickLook plugin that renders thumbnails for ISF files in the Finder.
 More information about ISF- including our open-source implementation- can be found here: https://github.com/mrRay/ISF_Spec/

-The ISF Editor can be used to create new ISF files- as long as there is an “image”-type input named “inputImage”, the ISF file can be used as an image filter.
-The ISF file can be placed in the “ISF” folder in your VDMX Assets folder, but it’s often more convenient to install them in a more general location where they can be used by other software- /Library/Graphics/ISF and ~/Library/Graphics/ISF are the default locations.
-Any ISF files in any of these folders will be made available in VDMX (you don’t have to put FX in one folder and sources in another).
+The ISF FX files can be placed in the “ISF” folder in your VDMX Assets folder, but it’s often more convenient to install them in a more general location where they can be used by other software- /Library/Graphics/ISF and ~/Library/Graphics/ISF are the default locations.
+Like with generators, any ISF files in any of these folders will be made available in VDMX.

 Finding and sharing ISF compositions